jeremytammik/tbc/a/1973_estorage_rm.md

 - Error: Can't keep elements joined.
 (Model Lines, Walls)
 - Warning: Highlighted lines overlap.
 Lines may not form closed loops.
 (Model Lines)

-Possibly this is just because the elements are regenerated after the entitiy is removed.
+Possibly this is just because the elements are regenerated after the entity is removed.

 I wouldn't believe that ExStorages could cause any upgrade issues  if I didn't see it happening.